betanight/June_Code_Pudding/README.md

 ---
 ## Project Structure
-- `eli_analysis.ipynb`: Jupyter notebook containing data analysis and testing for dash plotly
+- `eli_analysis.ipynb`: Jupyter notebook containing data analysis and testing for dash plotly.
+Analysis reveals that song popularity depends on multiple features working together rather than any single feature, making an interactive dashboard ideal for finding personalized song recommendations.
 - `requirements.txt`: Python dependencies required for the project
 - `data/` : Includes the dataset from Kaggle
 ---